SpencerMullen/Image-Processing/README.md

 * The commands for the graphical user interface work exactly like those of the text view.
 If there are any commands that require a text input, a pop-up dialog will appear after you have selected the correct command from the menu in the graphical user interface.

 - ex: edit --> create --> pop-up dialog box asking for a layer name appears

 * The graphical user interface has a different controller and view from the original simple text version.
-This is because we felt there were many drastic changes that would not align with the old one.
-For example, we needed to add methods that converted BufferedImages to an array of bytes to be able to display the images using a JLabel.
+This is because there were many drastic changes that would not align with the old one.
+For example, needed to add methods that converted BufferedImages to an array of bytes to be able to display the images using a JLabel.

 ![Alt text](https://github.com/SpencerMullen/Image-Processing/blob/main/GUIScreenshot.PNG?raw=true)